sufst/can-defs/README.md

 - Parts of the embedded code for on-car telemetry.

 The output of this generator is the `/out` folder, the contents of which can be used by other repositories by including this repository as a submodule.

+> Do not edit the `/out` folder directly.
+If changes are needed, the generator code must be modified.

 ### Setup